sebaseb98/clean-math-thesis/lib.typ

   // colors
   colors: none,

-  // equate settings
+  // equation settings
-  equate-settings: (breakable: true, sub-numbering: true, number-mode: "label"),
+  equate-settings: none,

   // the content of the thesis
   body